vita-epfl/Stable-Video-Infinity/assets/FAQ.md

 Yes!
 This is our top priority on the TODO list.
 We are actively working on upgrading SVI to support Wan 2.2 and higher resolutions including 720p.

-**PS:** We are calling for TODO suggestions!
-We want to meet more real user needs: if you have any ideas, don't hesitate to share them in our Issues.
+***PS: We’re collecting TODO suggestions!
+We want to better meet real user needs—if you have ideas, please share them in our Issues.
+Also, if you have great reference images and text prompts but lack the resources to run inference, leave them in an Issue and we’ll run the inference for you!***

 ## Q2: Have you compared SVI-Talk with InfiniteTalk?